 A recessed fixture is often made to be airtight so that it can’t serve as a chimney to vent heat from your room up into your attic.
 That also means that there’s no path for the heat generated in it to escape by convection since there’s no air flow.

 Here’s something you can safely ignore.
 Most manufacturers put a statement on their newer-technology bulbs, such as CFLs and LEDs, which says something like “60-watt equivalent” on a CFL bulb that draws only 14 or 15 watts, for example.
 You can ignore the reference to 60 watts.
 That’s shorthand for “Produces approximately the same lumens as a 60-watt incandescent bulb.”
 What is important is the power the bulb uses – in this case, the 14 or 15 watts.

 First of all, if your fixture has a maximum wattage rating, only use bulbs in it that do not exceed that rating.

 If it doesn’t have a rating, err on the conservative side.
 And if it’s an older fixture that may not have modern wiring, be even more conservative.
 Second, follow the guidelines above to choose bulbs for fixtures that don’t have a rating label.
 Finally, consider the heat that the bulbs you’re considering emit.
-Fluorescent lamps, including CFLs, are the coolest, followed by LEDs.
-Incandescent bulbs emit more heat, and halogens, which are a special form of incandescent bulbs, generate the most.
+Fluorescent lamps, including CFLs, are the coolest.
+Second coolest are LEDs.
+Incandescent bulbs emit more heat than other bulbs, but halogens, which are a special form of the incandescent bulb, generate the most.